josealejandro2928/Angular-Material-Admin-Dashboard-/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.0.

-It is an example of an administration view project.
+It is an example of an admin dashboard project.
 It is based on angular material components and the use of flex-layout.

 ## Development server